 Since West Germany officially joined the trans-Atlantic alliance in 1955 and integrated the former East Germany in 1990 during reunification, Berlin has contributed significantly to the North Atlantic Treaty Organization (NATO).

-However, its defense expenditures have come under scrutiny since US President Donald Trump assumed office last year.
+However, its defense expenditures have come under scrutiny since US President Donald Trump assumed office.
 In Germany, the question of defense spending is a contentious topic, with differences often falling along party lines.

 Read more: Germany defense spending gets political